scacchig/Synergy-Chess/README.md

 # Using Synergy-Chess

+1 - Install Python on your PC (https://www.python.org/downloads),
+in this way the read of file goratschinChess.py and goratschinLauncher.py is safe, and the installing of the goratschinLauncer.bat file in the Arena GUI or Cute-Chess, too.

-1 - after creating the following files, place them in the same directory : goratschinLauncer.bat goratschinChess.py
+2 - after creating the following files, place them in the same directory : goratschinLauncer.bat goratschinChess.py
 goratschinLauncher.py
 and in the same directory also place the 5 files.exe of the chess engines you have chosen

-2 - install the goratschinLauncer.bat file as a new engine in the GUI of Arena or Cute Chess
+3 - install the goratschinLauncer.bat file as a new engine in the GUI of Arena or Cute Chess

-3 - if you want to customize the parameters of each single engine, you can use "Eman Chimera" (https://eman.zohosites.com/eman-chimera.html) which allows you to view the engine configuration, customize it and finally create the file.exe of the chess engine that will be placed together with the files.py and .bat Note :
+4 - if you want to customize the parameters of each single engine, you can use "Eman Chimera" (https://eman.zohosites.com/eman-chimera.html) which allows you to view the engine configuration, customize it and finally create the file.exe of the chess engine that will be placed together with the files.py and .bat Note :